Become a certified Elementary School Teacher

 RIC's Elementary Education MAT program is offering a fast track route to earn a master's degree with eligibility for certification.
 This 1-year intensive, graduate

-program begins in early May with 8 weeks of coursework structured to include
+program begins in early May with coursework structured to include

 field experiences, face-to-face course time and online discourse.
-One
+Intensive course

 practicum experiences begin with the fall semester and culminate the following